 Got your attention?
-Lets start at the beginning of the story.
+Let us start at the beginning of the story.

-Once upon a time, there was a man by the name of Francis Bellamy from upstate New York.
-Originally a ordained Baptist minister, Francis one day turned from the life of religion to the life of journalism.
+Once upon a time, there was a man named Francis Bellamy from upstate New York.
+Originally an ordained Baptist minister, Francis one day turned from the life of religion to the life of journalism.
 He didn't stray too far- he got a job from one of his Boston Congregants, Daniel S. Ford, who owned and was editor of Youth's Companion- a family magazine with over 500,000 subscribers.

-Francis was assigned to the promotions department and was working on a project with the schools on a patriotic program to coincide with the opening ceremonies for the Columbian Exposition in October 1892.
-He was by this time not only a Baptist minister but also a prominent member of the Christian Socialist movement, a Free Mason, and a committee chairman of the National Education Association.
-This was the 400th anniversary of Christopher Columbus' arrival to the New World and Francis thought that it was something to be celebrated.
-He even petitioned Congress and helped convince President Benjamin Harrison to declare a 'Columbus Day' holiday.
+Francis was assigned to the promotions department and worked on a project with the schools on a patriotic program to coincide with the Columbian Exposition's opening ceremonies in October 1892.
+Francis was a Baptist minister, a prominent member of the Christian Socialist movement, a Free Mason, and a committee chairman of the National Education Association.

-We can all agree that it was the Spanish/Florentine explorers that came to the New World consistently with Juan Ponce de Leon's arrival in Florida in 1513, Alonso Alvarex de Pineda docking at Corpus Christi Bay in 1519, and the famous Giovanni da Verrazzano who reached the New York Harbor in 1524.
+We can all agree that the Spanish/Florentine explorers who first came to the New World was Juan Ponce de Leon's arrival in Florida in 1513.
+Alonso Alvarez de Pineda docking at Corpus Christi Bay in 1519, and the famous Giovanni da Verrazzano reached the New York Harbor in 1524.

-Side note- the first noted Italian American settler was Pietro (Peter) Cesare Alberti who settled in the Dutch colony of New Amsterdam (now known as New York State) on June 2, 1635.
-He had married a Walloon woman named Judith Manje and in 1646 was awarded a land grant from the Dutch of a 100 acres in Brooklyn.
-Petro and Judith were killed in a Indian raid in 1655, but his memory lives on with a small stone in New York City's Battery Park near the bronze statue of Giovanni da Verrazzano which celebrates his arrival date and June 2nd is still known to be 'Alberti Day".
+The first noted Italian American settler was Pietro (Peter) Cesare Alberti, who settled in the Dutch colony of New Amsterdam (now known as New York State) on June 2, 1635.
+He had married a Walloon woman named Judith Manje and in 1646 was awarded a land grant from the Dutch of 100 acres in Brooklyn.
+Petro and Judith were killed in an Indian raid in 1655.
+Still, his memory lives on with a small stone in New York City's Battery Park near the bronze statue of Giovanni da Verrazzano which celebrates his arrival date, and June 2 is still known to be 'Alberti Day".

-Another side note, we will all agree that Lead Erikson did arrive in North America about 500 years before Columbus's arrival- but he landed in Newfoundland, Canada- not in the United States.
-There is a national day of observance for Leif Erikson that is on October 9th, declared by President Obama in 2013.
+Side note: we will all agree that Lead Erikson did arrive in North America about 500 years before Columbus's arrival- but he landed in Newfoundland, Canada- not in the United States.
+There is a national day of observance for Leif Erikson on October 9, declared by President Obama in 2013.

-The proclamation celebrating Christopher Columbus also came right after the largest mass lynching's in the United States in New Orleans (1891), when 11 Sicilian immigrants were lynched after the city's police commissioner was killed and the local Italian community was blamed.
-Italians had been portrayed by local media as 'short of stature, dark in complexion, cruel and shifty', and blame was easily passed off on them.
-Sadly the 11 Sicilian's were found not guilty by the court of law, but that did not sway public opinion, and the local community took matters into their own hands.
+The proclamation celebrating Christopher Columbus also came right after the largest mass lynching's in the United States in New Orleans (1891), when 11 Sicilian immigrants were unfairly and illegally lynched after the city's police commissioner was killed.
+The media blamed the local Italian community.
+Italians had been portrayed by local media as 'short of stature, dark in complexion, cruel and shifty,' and the community quickly passed off blame on them.
+Sadly the 11 Sicilians were found not guilty by the court of law, but that did not sway public opinion, and the local community took matters into their own hands.
 As the New York Times wrote:

-So we have a Washington Irving writing a tall-tale on Columbus's adventures, a country was recovering from the Civil War, a devastating lynching in New Orleans, and a ordained priest turned journalist...what does this have to do with the Pledge of Allegiance and the salute?
+So we have a Washington Irving writing a tall-tale on Columbus's adventures, a country that was recovering from the Civil War, a devastating lynching in New Orleans, and an ordained priest turned journalist.
+What does this have to do with the Pledge of Allegiance and the salute?

-As I mentioned, Francis was a prominent member of the Christian Socialist movement, serving as the Vice-President of the Boston's Society of Christian Socialist and a member of the social gospel movement which was a late 19th century crusade against social, political, and economic injustices.
-Francis was witnessing the increase of immigration in America and the violence that came with the 'outsiders'.
-He believed, along with the movement's supports, that a 'well-organized and patriotic public education system' would install immigrants with the American ideals and values.
-The country did not have a official pledge at that time, so he penned the words:
+As I mentioned, Francis was a prominent member of the Christian Socialist movement, serving as the Vice-President of the Boston's Society of Christian Socialists and a member of the social gospel movement, a late 19th-century crusade against social, political, and economic injustices.
+Francis witnessed the increase of immigration in America and the violence that came with the 'outsiders.'
+He believed that a 'well-organized and patriotic public education system' would install immigrants with the American ideals and values along with the movement's supporters.
+The country did not have an official pledge at that time, so he penned the words:

-Originally, the pledge would began with a military salute and when the words 'to the my flag' were spoken- the arm was extended towards the flag.
+Initially, the Pledge would begin with a military salute, when the words "to my flag" was spoken- the arm was extended towards the flag.

 The Youth's Companion, 1892

-Shortly thereafter, the pledge was begun with the right hand over the heart, and after reciting "to the Flag," the arm was extended toward the Flag, palm-down.
+Shortly after that, officials decided that the Pledge would begin with the right hand over the heart.
+After reciting "to the Flag," the speaker would extend their arm toward the flag, palm-down.

-On April 25, 1898 the United States declared war on Spain following the sinking of the Battleship Maine in Havana harbor on February 15, 1898.
-One day later- New York becomes the first state to legislate the requirement for the Pledge of Allegiance.
+On April 25, 1898, the United States declared war on Spain following the Battleship Maine's sinking in Havana harbor on February 15, 1898.
+One day later, New York becomes the first state to legislate the Pledge of Allegiance requirement.
 Good time to amp up that patriotic spirit!
 (The war ended with the signing of the Treaty of Paris on December 10, 1898.)

-Enter in....the American Legion and the VWF!
+Enter in the American Legion and the VWF!
 They are not very happy about this turn of events.
 European newspapers and films had started using pictures of Americans giving the Bellamy Salute and was cropping out the American Flags, giving the impression that we as a country supported Hitler and Mussolini.
-So, the two organization petition congress to change the procedures.
+So, the two organizations petition Congress to change the procedures.
 Of course, it is Congress, so it did not turn out so well.
-They create a law stating that the Pledge was to “be rendered by standing with the right hand over the heart; extending the right hand, palm upward, toward the flag at the words 'to the flag' and holding this position until the end, when the hand drops to the side.”
+They create a law stating that the Pledge was to:

 Well, now that doesn't work either!

-There we have it- 5 hours of research, 2 pots of coffee, endless black holes into the dark web on the Bellamy salute to the American Flag.
+There we have it- 5 hours of research, two pots of coffee, endless black holes into the dark web on the Bellamy salute to the American flag.
 It is time for a shower and to get to work before my boss realizes that I have been MIA for the last 51 minutes.